-Quotation Response/Discussion
+Response/Discussion

-"He didn't say any more but we've always been unusually communicative in a reserved way and I understood that he meant a great deal more than that.
-In consequence I'm inclined to reserve all judgments, a habit that has opened up many curious natures to me and also made me the victim of not a few veteran bores."
-(1) This is the start of the novel, so I am trying to get a feel of what it will be like.
-It's in first-person, which makes me wonder how much I can trust the narrator, but this quote caught my eye.
-It is great because I totally understand the kind of relationship he is describing - my dad is like that.
-But more than that - I wonder if the author is introducing the idea that the narrator is going to be impartial in the telling of this story.
+This is the start of the novel, so I was trying to get a feel for it.
+It's in first-person, which made me wonder how much I could trust the narrator, but this quote caught my eye.
+It is great!
+I totally understand the kind of relationship he is describing - my dad is like that.
+But more than that - I wondered if the author was introducing the idea that the narrator was going to be impartial in the telling of this story.
 Otherwise it is a very profound statement to make on the first page.
-I suppose Gatsby is going to be one of those "curious natures" he says few get to know because of their judgmental behavior.
-Are we going to have to understand what is being told - the way the narrator is with his father?
-It's like the author is telling us up front that we are going to have to focus and pay attention if we are going to

-see the "great deal more' in this text.
+I see now that Gatsby is one of those "curious natures" he says few get to know because of their judgmental behavior.
+We have to understand what Nick means - the way the narrator has to with his father.
+It's like the author told us up front that we were going to have to focus and pay attention if we want to see the "great deal more" in this text.

-You should have 16 entries in your clean and clearly organized dialectical journal and you should represent the entire text and show a clear understanding of the text overall-be careful you don't have all of them in the beginning or leave out large sections of the text.
-The four underlined elements of the sentence prior will be used to grade this assignment.
+You should have 16 entries in your clean and clearly organized analysis, you should represent the entire text, and you should show a clear understanding of the text overall and show your growing understanding of the elements of the text.
+Be careful you don't have all entries from the beginning or leave out large sections of the text.
+The five underlined elements of the former sentence will be used to grade this assignment.